 A bar and bartender have legal responsibilities to protect the public from drunk drivers.
 For example, a bar may be liable if the bartender served alcohol to a customer showing visible signs of intoxication before the accident.
 This includes having slurred speech, falling off a bar stool, or even just behaving in a loud and obnoxious manner.

-To win a dram shop lawsuit, there must be actual evidence to prove the person was visibly intoxicated when served liquor.
+There must be actual evidence to prove the person was visibly intoxicated when served liquor to win a dram shop lawsuit.
 We often prove this through eyewitness testimony and bar surveillance video.
 We even get credit card receipts to show the amount of alcohol purchased at the bar by the driver.